d-markey/squadron/README.md

 * [Saad Ardati](https://github.com/SaadArdati) for his patience and feedback when implementing Squadron into his Flutter application.
 * [Martin Fink](https://github.com/martin-robert-fink) for the feedback on Squadron's first `Stream` implementation -- this has resulted in huge progress and a major improvement.
 * [Klemen Tusar](https://github.com/techouse) for providing a [sample Chopper JSON decoder](https://hadrien-lejard.gitbook.io/chopper/faq#decoding-json-using-isolates) leveraging Squadron.
-* [James O'Leary](https://github.com/jpohhhh) for sponsorship, very much appreciated.
+* [James O'Leary](https://github.com/jpohhhh) for sponsorship and contribution, very much appreciated.